cyrraz/plothist/docs/advanced/other_advanced.rst

 Other complex examples
 ======================

 This section shows how to use the ``plothist`` package to make more complex plots.
-The examples below use a lot of the functionnality of the package to produce the plots, but the code is still quite simple and easy to read.
+The examples below use a lot of the functionality of the package to produce the plots, but the code is still quite simple and easy to read.

 They make use of a numpy ndarray ``df`` containing dummy data (you may also use a pandas dataframe), that can be loaded with: